wellsst/wellsst.github.io/_posts/2019-09-06-react_diceware_grails_deploy.md

 ```

-You can run `gradle stage` and all going well you'll have a runnable war file in the `server/build/libs` folder.
+You can run `gradle assemble` and all going well you'll have a runnable war file in the `server/build/libs` folder.

 Test this locally with the [Webapp runner](https://github.com/jsimone/webapp-runner) with something like: `java -Dgrails.env=prod -jar server/build/server/webapp-runner-*.jar --port 8099 server/build/libs/*.war`, you will need to setup a DB as well though.
 There's also a Jetty runner available.